Sakharova Prospekt, Moscow (Summer 2019)

 Terry Martin (2011), “The Soviet Affirmative Action Empire” in The Affirmative Action Empire: Nations and Nationalism in the Soviet Union, 1923-1939, Cornell University Press, Chapter 1.

-Yoram Gorlizki & Oleg Khlevniuk (2020) “Conclusion” in Substate Dictatorship: Networks, Loyalty, and Institutional Change in the Soviet Union, Yale University Press, Conclusion.
+Yoram Gorlizki & Oleg Khlevniuk (2020) “Introduction” & “Conclusion” in Substate Dictatorship: Networks, Loyalty, and Institutional Change in the Soviet Union, Yale University Press, Chapters 1 & 11.

 July 19: The Collapse of the Soviet State (Gorbachev)